 - Intelligence analysis, failures, or modern challenges

-Full information on types of submissions, manuscript format, and guidelines for submission, can be found at: https://journals.lib.sfu.ca/index.php/jicw/about/submissions
+Full information on types of submissions, manuscript format, and guidelines for submissions can be found at https://journals.lib.sfu.ca/index.php/jicw/about/submissions

 The JICW Editorial team will select papers that reflect high quality, relevance to contemporary security issues, and well-articulated arguments and counterarguments.